1crack/010EditorKeyGen/README.md

 # 010EditorKeyGen

-Very simple keygen implementation for 010Editor that I made in my free time for fun.
+Very simple keygen implementation (written in python) for 010Editor that I made in my free time for fun.
 Only for Educational purposes.

 # Usage